-F70 Mild.
-As children, these individuals learn slowly and lag schoolmates, though they can be expected to attain roughly sixth-grade academic skills by the time they are adults.
-As they mature, deficiencies in judgment and solving problems cause them to require extra help managing everyday situations; personal relationships may suffer.
-They typically need help with such tasks as paying bills, shopping for groceries, and finding appropriate living accommodations.
-However, many can work independently, though at jobs that require relatively little cognitive involvement.
-Memory and the ability to use language can be quite good, but these patients become lost when confronted with metaphor or other examples of abstract thinking.
+F70 [317] Mild.
+As children, these individuals learn slowly and lag behind school-mates, though they can be expected to attain roughly sixth-grade academic skills by the time they are grown.
+As they mature, deficiencies in judgment and solving problems cause them to require extra help managing everyday situations-and personal relationships may suffer.
+They usually need help with such tasks as paying their bills, shopping for groceries, and finding appropriate accommodations.
+However, many work independently, though at jobs that require relatively little cognitive involvement.
+Though memory and the ability to use language can be quite good, these patients become lost when confronted with metaphor or other examples of abstract thinking.
 IQ typically ranges from 50 to 70.
-They constitute 85% of all patients with IDD.
+They constitute 85% of all patients with ID.

-F71 Moderate.
-When they are small children, the differences these individuals have from nonaffected peers are marked and encompassing.
-Though they can learn to read, to do simple math, and to handle money, language use is slow to develop and remains relatively simple.
-Far more than is the case with mildly affected individuals, in early life they need help in learning to provide their own self-care and engage in household tasks.
+F71 [318.0] Moderate.
+When they are small children, these individuals' differences from nonaffected peers are marked and encompassing.
+Though they can learn to read, to do simple math, and to handle money, language use is slow to develop and relatively simple.
+Far more than mildly affected individuals do, in early life they need help in learning to provide their own self-care and engage in household tasks.
 Relationships with others (even romantic ones) are possible, though they often don't recognize the cues that govern ordinary personal interaction.
-Although they require assistance with making decisions, they may be able to work (with help from supervisors and co-workers) at relatively undemanding jobs, typically in sheltered workshops.
+Although they require assistance making decisions, they may be able to work (with help from supervisors and co-workers) at relatively undemanding jobs, typically at sheltered workshops.
 IQ will range from the high 30s to low 50s.
-They represent about 10% of all patients with IDD.
+They represent about 10% of all patients with ID.

-F72 Severe.
+F72 [318.1] Severe.
 Though these people may learn simple commands or instructions, communication skills are rudimentary (single words, some phrases).
-With guidance, they may be able to perform simple jobs.
-They can maintain personal relationships with relatives but require supervision for all activities; they need help dressing and with personal hygiene.
+Under supervision, they may be able to perform simple jobs.
+They can maintain personal relationships with relatives, but require supervision for all activities; they even need help dressing and with personal hygiene.
 IQs are in the low 20s to high 30s.
-They make up roughly 5% of the total of all patients with IDD.
+They make up roughly 5% of the total of all patients with ID.

-F73 Profound.
-With limited speech and only rudimentary capacity for social interaction, these individuals may communicate largely through gestures.
+F73 [318.2] Profound.
+With limited speech and only rudimentary capacity for social interaction, much of what these individuals communicate may be through gestures.
 They rely completely on other people for their needs, including activities of daily living, though they may help with simple chores.
-Even so, they can enjoy relationships with close family and associates.
-Profound IDD usually results from a serious neurological disorder, which often carries with it sensory or motor disabilities.
-IQ ranges downward from the low 20s.
-About 1-2% of all patients with IDD are so profoundly affected.
+Profound ID usually results from a serious neurological disorder, which often carries with it sensory or motor disabilities.
+IQ ranges from the low 20s downward.
+About 1-2% of all patients with ID are so profoundly affected.